 Job opportunities for those individuals who complete automotive training programs are expected to be very good.
 Persons with good diagnostic and problem-solving skills should have the best opportunity.
-For wellprepared people with a technical background, automotive service technicians careers offer an excellent opportunity for good pay and secure employment.
+For well-prepared people with a technical background, automotive service technicians careers offer an excellent opportunity for good pay and secure employment.
 To learn more about the admission requirements and the application process for this program, call 309.345.3500.

-Admission to the Program: Open First-Time Enrollees:
+First-Time Enrollees: